The LCS offers free, permanent web hosting and naming services to members and any community projects.

 - Other than free installs per above, we do not provide any help with website management or the like.
 However, you do have access to DreamHost customer support for things they cover.

 - If provided as a member service and you cease being a member in good standing, your content will still stay up permanently (unless you ask us to take it down), but we will revoke your access rights.
+We also reserve the right to access and possibly modify your content to administer upgrades to WordPress plugins and themes, to delete spam from your database, and to otherwise keep your site secure.

 - Persistent processes have a 19.2MB memory limit; if they exceed this for more than a few minutes, they might be killed.
 This is unlikely to affect anything other than database-intensive web2.0 style sites which need their own processes, e.g. that use Ruby on Rails / mod_rails.
 If your application needs more than this (and it likely will not) please contact us to discuss whether we could sponsor a VPS solution for you.